-Day 1 – Arrival/Kaimana
+Day 1 – Arrival/ Sorong

-Day 2 - Namatote and Triton Bay
+Day 2 - Sapokren

-Day 3 - Triton Bay
+Day 8 – Triton Bay

 Triton Bay is a place of unsurpassed natural splendour, where time and tides have sliced the limestone landscape into tall cliffs and numerous islands separated by lagoons and narrow channels.
 It is also home to fishermen who keep masses of baitfish in nets that attract a migratory group of whale sharks, which we may have the chance to swim and snorkel with.
 We can’t make any promises, as we don’t have these wild animals on a leash, but fingers crossed we will.
 We will also spend our time swimming from secluded beaches, snorkelling the vibrant turquoise waters and kayaking amongst the rocky outcrops.
 We can also enjoy watching the birdlife from the comfort of our tenders as we explore this extraordinary maze of karst islands, before visiting the village of Lobo, which is a friendly place at the foot of a 1000-metre-high cliff.

-Day 10 - Sorong
+Day 10 – Departure - Kaimana

-In the morning, we will find ourselves at anchor in the harbour of Sorong.
+In the morning, we will find ourselves at anchor in the harbour of Kaimana.
 After a final, hearty breakfast, we will say goodbye to the Ombak Putih and her crew.
 Our tenders will take you ashore for your transfer to the airport for your onward travel.